Call now in confidence immediate help & advice 24/7

 When you attend drug and alcohol rehab in Birmingham, you will first need to undergo a medical detox, as explained above.
 Once this detox is complete, you will then go on to receive therapy for the psychological side of your addiction.

-This means that you will sit down with a therapist in a one to one setting to discuss your addiction, your triggers and any mental health issues.
+This means that you will sit down with a therapist in a one to one setting to discuss your addiction, your triggers and any mental health issues you might be having at rehab.

 Towards the end of your treatment, you will spend time focussing on your aftercare and support plan, which you will take home with you to help you avoid relapsing once you leave the rehab facility.